velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

   - Display a notification on the window
 * Manipulate the existing UI elements like
   - Show or Hide an interface element
-  - Set/modify values to the field in the User Interface element like text value in reply editor or cc fiels in the text editor.
+  - Set/modify values to the field in the User Interface element like text value in the text editor or cc field in the reply editor.

 The interface method can be classified into two major categories,